-For example, if a public-private partnerships brings a school and a tech company together, engaging the school community to create a shared vision is also important.
-Everyone involved can have some say in crafting the project, though there will cost certainly be compromise in the end.
+For example, if a public-private partnership brings a school and a tech company together, engaging the school community to create a shared vision is also important.
+Everyone involved can have some say in crafting the project, though there will certainly be compromise in the end.
 This outreach helps combat opposition, especially important when public funds are in play.

 Communicating Through Setbacks

 Public-private partnerships inevitably come with various types of setbacks.
 A deadline could be missed, quality could not meet the mark, or expenses could rise above projections.
 Unless there is a plan in place to deal with these setbacks together, both public and private partners run the risk of the relationship souring with blame and frustration, tainting the entire project.